-- A HF spill kit is located in the chemical storage area.
+- A HF spill kit is behind the fume hoods in bays 1 and 4.
 Note: Spill kits that contain Floor-dri, kitty litter, or sand should NOT be used because HF reacts with silica to produce a toxic gas. - If HF is spilled outside a chemical fume hood, evacuate the area, close the doors, post the area to prevent others from entering, and call staff. - Small spills inside a fume hood can be cleaned by lab staff if they have had proper training on HF cleanup and waste disposal.